prody/ProDy/doc/examples/dynamics/pca/index.rst

 MD snapshots
 ===============================================================================

-Snapshots from an MD trajectory can also be analyzed in the same way.
-Replacing the PDB file in the above example with a file that contains snaphots from a simulation will do the trick.
-However, if a large number of frames is to be analyzed, the following example should be followed.
+Snapshots from an MD trajectory can also be analyzed by replacing the PDB file in the above examples with a file that contains snaphots from a simulation.
+However, when analyzing a large number of frames is to be analyzed, the following example should be used:

 .. toctree::
    :maxdepth: 1